 If you are concerned about whether or not the caramel is cooking evenly, just swirl the pan a little bit to stir it.
 But don’t use a spoon or any utensil.

-Using a candy thermometer is recommend but if you don’t have one, don’t let that stop you from making peanut brittle!
+Using a candy thermometer is recommended -- cook it to 340°F. But if you don’t have one, don’t let that stop you from making peanut brittle!

 You want to cook the molten sugar until it reaches the color of an older penny.